Minituff/nautical-backup/snippets/docker-example-tooltips.md

 1. Mount the docker socket.
 Used to start and stop containers.
+See the [Docker Socket Proxy page](https://minituff.github.io/nautical-backup/docker-socket-proxy) for more information.
 2. Mount the `source` directory.
 3. Mount the `destination` directory.
 4. *TIP*: Avoid using "quotes" in the enviornment variables.